shantlr/proute/README.md

 import { endpointConf, EndpointHandler } from 'proute';
 import { ROUTES } from '../../base-conf.ts'; // 'base-conf' file is an auto generated file that expose the ROUTES object

-const conf = endpointConf(ROUTES.get['/products/:id'], {
+// Route params are automatically deduced from provided route, no schema is required const conf = endpointConf(ROUTES.get['/products/:id'], {
   // ...
 });